-Sexual misconduct incorporates a range of behaviors including rape, sexual assault (which includes any kind of nonconsensual sexual contact), sexual harassment, intimate partner violence, voyeurism, stalking, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening or intimidating a person or persons.
+Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.
 Sexual activity requires consent, which is defined as voluntary, positive agreement between the participants to engage in specific sexual activity.
 Violations of Yale's Policy on Teacher-Student Consensual Relations also constitute sexual misconduct.

 Yale aims to eradicate sexual misconduct through education, training, clear policies, and serious consequences for violations of these policies.
-In addition to being subject to University disciplinary action, sexual misconduct may lead to civil liability and criminal prosecution.
+In addition to being subject to University disciplinary action, many forms of sexual misconduct are prohibited by Connecticut and federal law and may lead to civil liability or criminal prosecution.
 Yale provides a range of services, resources, and mechanisms for victims of sexual misconduct.
 The options for undergraduate, graduate, and professional school students are described at http://smr.yale.edu.